Skip to Main Content

 Search Terms:

-For example: You might look up "green cemetery" and find out they are also called "green burial grounds" or "natural burial grounds."
-You will see other potential search terms like "death care" or "funeral planning" or "exit parties."
-Be sure to try a variety of search terms when looking for competitors or others in similar businesses to your client's business.
+For example: You might look up "health care worker" and find out they are also called "health care professionals" or "patient navigators" or "outreach workers" or they might be merged with "community healthcare."
+Be sure to try a variety of search terms when looking for "competitors" or others engaged in similar activity to your client's organization.

 Possible examples: